I’m often asked what I think are the most common, most ruinous mistakes that investors make. Unfortunately, there are a lot of them.

-Indeed, when the European Union really disintegrates, which is not that far off, that’s probably exactly what we will see: A mad rush of European money into the dollar and into gold — and out of the euro.
+In fact, when the European Union really disintegrates, which is not that far off, that’s probably exactly what we will see: A mad rush of European money into the dollar and into gold and out of the euro.

 Or consider the normal view about a country’s widening trade deficit.
 The common theory is that a widening trade deficit is bad for stock prices and a narrowing deficit is good.

-But history proves that to be entirely wrong, and nothing more than a myth.
+But history proves that it is entirely wrong, and nothing more than a myth.